RubyaAfrin/Handwritten-Digits-Classification-from-MNIST-Dataset-using-Neural-Network/README.md

 ### Neural Network for Classification

 In this article, we will look at the MNIST dataset and create a simple neural network using TensorFlow and Keras.
 Later we will also add a hidden layer to make the model more accurate.

+## License
+The project is licensed under MIT License (a permissive license with conditions only requiring preservation of copyright and license notices).
+You may see the License at [LICENSE](https://github.com/afrin110203/LogAnomaliesDetectionDL/blob/main/LICENSE) file.